A Markov Chain Algorithm for Compression in Self-Organizing Particle Systems: Algorithms for Compression

-We begin by showing $\M$ maintains certain invariants.
-We prove Conditions (1) and~(2) in Step 4 of Markov chain $\M$ ensure the particles remain in a connected configuration with no holes, provided they start in such a configuration.
+Now that we have described and discussed algorithm $\A$ and shown that it is a distributed implementation of Markov chain $\M$, we will perform the rest of our analysis directly on $\M$.
+We begin by showing that $\M$ maintains certain invariants.

-\begin{lem} If the particles are initially connected, during the execution of Markov chain $\mathcal{M}$ they remain connected. \end{lem} \begin{proof} Consider one iteration of $\M$ where a particle $P$ moves from location $\ell$ to location $\ell'$.
+\begin{lem} If the particle system is initially connected, during the execution of Markov chain $\M$ it remains connected. \end{lem} \begin{proof} Consider one iteration of $\M$ where a particle $P$ moves from location $\ell$ to location~$\ell'$.
 Let~$\sigma$ be the configuration before this move, and $\sigma'$ the configuration after.
 We show if~$\sigma$ is connected, then so is $\sigma'$.